illcrx/vee-validate/docs/guide/basics.md

 VeeValidate is a collection of function-based APIs and Vue components, the main things that will be covered is how to add rules and use them on your fields and error messages.

+VeeValidate does not include any rules out of the box, it is an empty canvas and ships this way to reduce the bundle size.
+VeeValidate does have a standard rule library and you can read more about this and how to access it in the `Available Rules` section of this guide.

 ## Validation Provider

 First you need to register the `ValidationProvider` component which acts as a validator for your fields, it works via [scoped-slots](https://vuejs.org/v2/guide/components-slots.html) to provide validation errors to your template.